Decision Architecture · Decision bottlenecks · Decision guide

 Four roles, one decision, no overlap.

 Decide.
-One seat.
+One accountable role.
 The person who is on the hook for the decision.
 Not a committee, not a consensus.
-When the room cannot name the decider in one sentence, the structure is the problem, not the information.
+When the team cannot name the decider in one sentence, the structure is the problem, not the information.

 Consent.
-The seat with the right to block, not the right to choose.
+The right to block, not the right to choose.
 On a senior hire, the board often holds consent on compensation above a threshold or on title.
 Consent is narrow and named.

 Consult.
 Voice without vote.
 People whose input is required because of context they hold.
 Their input shapes the decision.
 It does not override the decider.